 Discover Spherenes, a new class of minimal surfaces that adapt seamlessly to any shape.
-They're freely configurable, resilient and resource-efficient.
+They're freely configurable, resilient, and resource-efficient.

 Control the Complex

 Introducing Spherenes -- the revolutionary technology behind next-generation manufacturing solutions.

-Spherenes are a groundbreaking new class of controllable aperiodic minimal surfaces known for their adaptive density and exceptional surface conformity.
-These unique structures enable the design of versatile components that offer maximal strength with minimal material use.
+Spherenes are a groundbreaking new class of isotropic, aperiodic minimal surfaces known for their adaptive density and exceptional surface conformity.
+These unique structures enable the design of versatile components that maximize strength while minimizing material use.
+Spherene is a real metamaterial.

 Key Features at a Glance

 Femur, qualitative interpretation using spherene.
 Printed on a Rapidia Conflux 1 using 316L stainless steel paste

 Autonomous design with Spherenes lets you control structural features like density, porosity, thickness, heterogeneity, and organic integration with interfaces.

 “With Rapidia's easy to use interface and materials selection, I was able to take spherene's ADMS femur from print bed to sintering furnace with little modification.